-Abstract.
 New measurements of the geo-neutrino flux are available from two independent and complementary experiments: Borexino and KamLAND.
 These new data decrease uncertainties on the flux and the derived radiogenic contribution to the terrestrial heat flow begins to be significant.
 The derived heat flow has a theoretical uncertainty from the accepted model of Earth.
-In the new future the range of the predictions should decrease mainly because of larger statistics collected by the two experiments and of a detailed geological study of the region near Borexino.
+In the new future the range of the predictions should decrease mainly because of larger statistics collected by the two experiments and new data from SNO+ should contribute to discriminate among different models of heat production in the Earth.